kevL/yata/ReadMe.txt

                    table has its own undo/redo stacks)

-Font
-- Font ... be patient (pick a font, any valid TrueType font on your system, to display the table-data.
-THE CHOICE OF FONT WILL NOT BE SAVED.
-But note that along the bottom of the dialog is a .NET font-string that can be copy/pasted to Settings.Cfg for any of the "font=" variables.
-See the section below about the Settings.Cfg file)
-- Load default font (sets the table-font to Yata's hardcoded default font)

-Paths (appears only when a 2da called "crafting" or "spells" is loaded - see
-       Appendix E: how to use Info paths)

 TalkTable
 - Path to ... (opens a file-browser to select a Dialog.Tlk file.
 THE PATH WILL NOT BE SAVED.
 But see the Settings.Cfg "dialog=" option.
 A check